Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

 - *Source Attribute Set*
   Click the drop-down list and select the appropriate source attribute set for the mapping.
 All attribute sets are displayed in the drop-down list.
 Use the search bar in the drop-down list to search for an attribute set.

 [comment]: <> (Die Search bar funktioniert nicht richtig.
-Ich springe einfach in die List und raus aus der Suche...)
+Ich springe einfach in die Liste und raus aus der Suche...)

 - *Destination Attribute Set*
   Click the drop-down list and select the appropriate destination attribute set for the mapping.
 All attribute sets are displayed in the drop-down list.
 Use the search bar in the drop-down list to search for an attribute set.
 The *Copy ETL Attribute Set Mapping* drop-down list is unlocked if any attribute set mapping with the selected destination attribute set already exists.